srinivash-g/Assembly-Language-Programming-projects-emu8086-/README.md

 ----------------------------------------------------------------------------------------------------------------------------

-TOPIC : Physical Fitness & BMI Calculator
+Topic : Physical Fitness & BMI Calculator
 Concept:
 ●	It gets the user details ,such as name,age,gender as input and calculates the BMI with required details